-The London Gazette of 6 May 1881, page 2356 (PDF) states that “the Partnership heretofore subsisting between us the undersigned, William Gilbert and John Culver, at No. 1, Branksome-houses, Commercial road, Bournemouth, in the county of Hants, and at No. 16, London-road, Croydon, in the county of Surrey, in the trade or business of Homœopathic Chemists, under the firm and style of Gilbert and Co., was dissolved, by mutual consent, as and from the 26th day of March, 1881.
+A notice on page 2356 of the 6 May 1881 London Gazette states that “the Partnership heretofore subsisting between us the undersigned, William Gilbert and John Culver, at No. 1, Branksome-houses, Commercial road, Bournemouth, in the county of Hants, and at No. 16, London-road, Croydon, in the county of Surrey, in the trade or business of Homœopathic Chemists, under the firm and style of Gilbert and Co., was dissolved, by mutual consent, as and from the 26th day of March, 1881.
 All debts due and owing to or by the said partnership in respect of the said Bournemouth business will be received and paid by the said William Gilbert, and all debts due and owing to or by the said partnership will be received and paid by the said John Culver.”

 For more information on John Culver and Burt Sawday, see my article on 147 London Road.